imityaz0459/JavaScript/README.md

 Every project folder follows the same pattern so it's easy to navigate:

-- `index.html` — entry point of the project
+- `index.html` — entry point of the project.
 - `script.js` — the JavaScript logic.
 - `style.css` — (optional) styling, only where used.